-Once you’ve finished exploring around the abandoned mines, head down to the golden sands in Paliorema Bay and take a refreshing dip in the ocean before continuing your day of beach-hopping in Milos.
+Once you’ve finished exploring the abandoned mines, head down to the golden sands in Paliorema Bay and take a refreshing dip in the ocean before continuing your day of beach-hopping in Milos.

-This awesome location is made up of insane rock formations, crystal clear bays and natural caves!
+This awesome location is made up of insane rock formations, crystal-clear bays, and natural caves!
 This is one beach not to miss on your Milos itinerary.

-Kleftiko Beach is located on the very southwestern tip of Milos island and it’s only accessible by boat.
+Kleftiko Beach is located on the very southwestern tip of Milos Island and it’s only accessible by boat.